11:Metre One Design

-The 11:Metre One Design, also called the 11 Metre or 11 Meter, is an American trailerable sailboat that was designed by Ron Holland and Rolf Gyhlenius as a one-design racer and first built in 1990.
+The 11:Metre One Design, also called the 11 Metre or 11 Meter, is a one-design racer designed by Ron Holland and Rolf Gyhlenius as and first built in 1990.

 The design was at one time a World Sailing international class.

 Production

 The design was built by Precision Boat Works in Palmetto, Florida, United States, starting in 1990.
 Boats was also built in Norway, Australia and Sweden.
 A total of around 300 boats was completed during the 1990s.

 Design

 The 11 Meter is a racing keelboat, built predominantly of cored fiberglass.
 It has a fractional sloop rig, a raked stem, a sharply reverse transom, an internally mounted spade-type rudder controlled by a tiller and a fixed fin keel with a weighted lead bulb.
 It displaces 3527 lb and carries 1598 lb of ballast.

 The boat has a draft of 5.90 ft with the standard keel.

 The design has minimal cabin space, intended for storage space.

 For sailing downwind the design may be equipped with a symmetrical masthead spinnaker.